 The art of flute playing is being further nurtured by Pandit Rajendra Prasanna’s talented sons- Rajesh Prasanna, Rishab Prasanna, Ritesh Prasanna; who have taken to the art of flute playing very seriously and are making waves in the musical circuits both within and outside the country.

 Prasanna Brothers The Prasanna family gets further boost with the Prasanna brothers – Rajesh Prasanna & Rishab Prasanna, taking the central stage and making their mark both as soloist as also duet players of flute in the country.
 Their meritorious rise as the country’s ace flautists is evident from a plethora of media reviews that have appeared in a number of newspaper and magazines.

-He was also guided by his uncles Pt.
-Bholanath Prasanna and late Pt.
+Rajendra Prasanna was also guided by his uncles Pt.
+Bholanath Prasanna and Pt.
 Vishnu Prasanna.
-One can see the use of “Gayaki ang” in his renditions.
-Pandit Rajendra Prasanna was also fortunate to have received the blessings of Thumri Samrat Pt.
-Mahadev Prasad Mishra of Varanasi, Padmashree Ustad Hafeez Ahmed Khan and Ustad Sarfaraz Hussain Khan (both of Rampur Seheswan Gharana.)
+He also has received the taalim from Thumri Samrat Pt.
+Mahadev Prasad Mishra of Varanasi.
+He moved to Delhi from Varanasi with his family which enabled him to learn from two meastros of Rampur Sehaswan Gharana who were Padmashree Ustad Hafeez Ahmed Khan and Ustad Sarfaraz Hussain Khan.

-He has participated on the Grammy Award - winning music video organized by Pt.
+He has contributed to the Grammy Award – winning music video organized by Pt.
 Ravi Shankar at the Royal Albert Hall, London, in 2002 in the memory of late George Harrison, for which he received a Grammy Award Certificate in 2004.